 That’s it, a complete New York itinerary for 4 days.
 Whether you’re visiting New York City on it’s own, or adding it to a East Coast trip that includes nearby cities like Boston, there’s no wrong way to see the city.
 Just make sure to not to rush your way through and take in the city at your own pace.

-When to visit New York City
+When is the best time to visit New York City?

 Located in the Northeastern corner of the U.S., NYC has four distinct seasons.
 Winters are pretty brutal and are best to be avoided.
 Summers are when the city comes alive, but are also when tourists descend on the city along with the humidity.
 The ideal times to go are during mid-fall in October when the fall folliage is at its peak and Central Park is ablaze with color, and during springtime (mid-April-May) when the city is coming to life again with its blossoming trees.